(updated April 2021)

 Who we are, what we do:

-I play the piano, brass, fiddle, alto sax and clarinet, guitar, tenor guitar, 4 and 5 string banjos.
+I play the piano, brass, fiddle, alto sax and clarinet, guitar, tenor guitar, 4 and 5 string banjos, and a Puerto Rican cuatro which I use as a mandolin for fiddle tunes.
 Deb plays ukulele.
 I've repaired and sold guitars, fiddles, mandolins and pianos.
-I restored two old and damaged Indian instruments, a surbahar (a bass sitar) and a veena, and made them playable again.

 52 c